jjvanzon/JJs-Reference-Architecture/patterns.md

 Using inheritance creating a `base` [`ViewModel`](#viewmodels) can lead to a high number of interdependencies between the [`Views`](#views) and the [`ViewModels`](#viewmodels).
 If the `base` [`ViewModel`](#viewmodels) changes, it can potentially break many [`Views`](#viewmodels), making the application harder to maintain.
 By avoiding inheritance, a [`ViewModel`](#viewmodels) will only break the [`Views`](#views) that directly depend on it, reducing the potential impact of changes.

 Though no hard rules here.
 It doesn't mean that inheritance should always be avoided.
-It may still be possible to use inheritance in a way that is manageable and maintainable.
-For example by applying it carefully, or by using other design patterns, such as composition, to reduce the impact of changes.
+It may still be possible to use inheritance in a way that is manageable and maintainable, by applying it carefully.
+But you could also choose to use other design patterns, such as composition, to reduce the impact of changes.

 ### Lookup Lists

-In a stateless environment, lookup lists in [`Views`](#views) can be expensive.
-For instance a drop down list in each row of a grid in which you choose from 1000 items may easily bloat your HTML.
+In a stateless environment, lookup lists in [`Views`](#views) can be resource-intensive.
+For instance a drop down list in each row of a grid in which you choose from 1000 items may easily bloat your `HTML`.
 You might repeat the same list of 1000 items for each grid row.
 There are multiple ways to combat this problem.

-For small lookup lists you might include a copy of the list in each [entity](#entities) [ViewModel](#viewmodels) and repeat the same lookup list in HTML.
+For small lookup lists you might include a copy of the list in each [Item ViewModel](#entity-viewmodels) and repeat the same lookup list in `HTML`.

-Reusing the same list instance in multiple [entity](#entities) [ViewModels](#viewmodels) may seem to save you some memory, but a message formatter may actually repeat the list when sending a [`ViewModel`](#viewmodels) over the line.
+Reusing the same list instance in multiple [ViewModels](#viewmodels) may seem to save you some memory, but a message formatter may actually repeat the list when sending a [`ViewModel`](#viewmodels) over the line.

-For lookup lists up until say 100 items you might want to have a single list in an edit [`ViewModel`](#viewmodels).
+For lookup lists up until say 100 items you might want to have a single list in an [`Edit ViewModel`](#screen-viewmodels).
 A central list may save some memory but, but when you still repeat the HTML multiple times, you did not gain much.
-You may use the HTML5 `<datalist>` tag to let a `<select>` / drop down list reuse the same data, but it is not supported by Safari, so it is of not much use.
-You might use a [`jQuery`](api.md#jquery) trick to populate a drop down just before you slide it open.
+You may use the HTML5 `<datalist>` tag to let a `<select>` / drop down list reuse the same data.
+You might also use a [`jQuery`](api.md#jquery) trick to populate a drop down just before you slide it open.

-For big lookup list the only viable option seems to [`AJAX`](api.md#ajax) the list and show a popup that provides some search functionality, and not retrieve the full list in a single request.
-Once [`AJAX'ed`](api.md#ajax) you might cache the popup to be reused each time you need to select something from it.
+For big lookup list a viable option seems to [`AJAX`](api.md#ajax) the list and show a popup that provides some search functionality, and not retrieve the full list in a single request.
+Once [`AJAX'ed`](api.md#ajax) you might *cache* the popup to be reused each time you need to select something from it.

 ### ToViewModel